-To: Lead ership Board
+To: Leadership Board

-On: 30 No ovember 2022
+On: 21 February 2024

 Report by: Chief Executive

-Heading: Renfrewshire Gaelic Language Plan 2022-27
+Heading: Renfrewshire Gaelic Language Plan 2024-2029

 1. Summary

-1.1 Public authorities have a responsibility under the Gaelic Language (Scotland) act 2005 to produce a Gaelic Language Plan.
-Gaelic Language Plans allow the public sector to demonstrate how they contribute to creating a sustainable future for Gaelic by raising the status and profile of the language.
+- 1.1 Public authorities have a responsibility under the Gaelic Language (Scotland) act 2005 to produce a Gaelic Language Plan.
+Gaelic Language Plans allow the public sector to demonstrate how they contribute to creating a sustainable future for Gaelic by raising the status and profile of the language. - 1.2 On 30 November 2022, the Leadership Board approved a draft Gaelic Learning Plan 2022-2027, and as required was submitted to Bòrd na Gàidhlig for ratification.
+Following ongoing consultation and engagement with the Bòrd, the plan has now been updated to reflect their requirements and the current Renfrewshire position, particularly following the success of the Royal National Mòd in October 2023. - 1.3 Renfrewshire's Gaelic Language Plan 2024-29 outlines the steps the Council will take to support Gaelic in our organisation and in our communities.
+The plan reflects the aim of the National Gaelic Language Plan 2023-28 to "increase the use and learning of Gaelic."
+The Council is committed to the achieving this aim by focussing work on these three priorities: - Increasing the use of Gaelic within the organisation and encouraging more people to use Gaelic more often when they interact with the Council;

-1.2 Renfrewshire's Gaelic Language Plan 2022-27 outlines the steps the Council will take to support Gaelic in our organisation and in our communities.
+- Increasing the opportunity for people to learn Gaelic as part of our day-to-day operations; and - Promoting a positive image of Gaelic whenever we can as part of our day-to-day operations as an organisation.

 2. Recommendations

-2.1 It is recommended that the Leadership Board approves Renfrewshire's Gaelic Language Plan 2022-27 for publication.
+2.1 It is recommended that the Leadership Board approves Renfrewshire's Gaelic Language Plan 2024-29 for publication.